HDFGroup/h5serv/docs/AclOps/GET_ACLs.rst

 Syntax
 ------

-To get a user's access information for a group:
+To get the ACL for a group:

 .. code-block:: http
-    GET /groups/<id>/acls/<userid> HTTP/1.1
+    GET /groups/<id>/acls HTTP/1.1
     Host: DOMAIN
     Authorization: <authorization_string>

-To get a user's access information for a dataset:
+To get the ACL for a dataset:

 .. code-block:: http
-    GET /datasets/<id>/acls/<userid> HTTP/1.1
+    GET /datasets/<id>/acls HTTP/1.1
     Host: DOMAIN
     Authorization: <authorization_string>

-To get a user's access information for a committed datatype:
+To get the ACL for a committed datatype:

 .. code-block:: http
-    GET /datatypes/<id>/acls/<userid> HTTP/1.1
+    GET /datatypes/<id>/acls HTTP/1.1
     Host: DOMAIN
     Authorization: <authorization_string>

 where:

 *<id>* is the UUID of the requested dataset/group/committed datatype.
-*<userid>* is the userid for the requested user.
-Use the special userid "default" to get the default access permisions for the object.

 Request Parameters
 ------------------